NHSWalesFHIR/NHSWales-fhir-psom-xlsform-to-fhir/README.md

 This tool supports the conversion of the following XLSForm elements:
 * Text
 * Select_one
+* Select_multiple ⚠️ **WARNING: This feature is provided for future support and should be used with caution.
+Please validate thoroughly before production use.**
 * Decimal
 * Integer
 * Begin group